Example

 # Or when using table's 'options' column:

-% Allow values larger than 0.
+% Allow values greater than 0.

 radiusValidate = componentProperties.Validate(ballRadius);